-Did you know that Montréal has more than 225 outdoor skating rinks, including a dozen or so which are refrigerated?
-Whether you want a romantic date, a family skate or you just want to learn or improve your skating skills, check out our favourite places to skate in the city.
+Did you know that Montréal has more than 225 outdoor skating rinks, including a dozen refrigerated rinks?
+Whether for a romantic date or a family outing, or to improve your technique, discover the best places to skate in the city.

 Close to home

 Set out to discover the many local skating rinks near you.